cceremuga/metro/README.md

 * Salesforce.
 * A penchant for automating everything.
 * Working knowledge of DevOps type stuff.
-* The following third party libraries:
+* The following third party libraries (if you won't want to use our clones in /lib):
   * [fflib-apex-common](https://github.com/financialforcedev/fflib-apex-common)
   * [fflib-apex-mocks](https://github.com/financialforcedev/fflib-apex-mocks)

 ## Release Notes

-* 8/9/2019
+* 8/10/2019
   * Wow, it's a commit.
 It doesn't do anything of value yet!

 ## License